-Procedures performed in my laboratory include direct and indirect immunofluorescence and enzyme immunoassays for the detection of viral-specific antibodies or antigens, growth and identification of viruses in cultured cells, isolation and purification of viral RNA or DNA using automated extraction systems, qualitative and quantitative real-time PCR amplification and detection of viral nucleic acids, screening and Western blot assays for detection and confirmation of HIV-specific antibodies, a culture-based system for the growth of HIV, quantitative molecular assays for measuring HIV viral laod, sequencing methods for drug susceptibility testing of HIV, molecular assays for the detection of Chlamydia trachomatis and Neisseria gonorrhoeae, and immunoassays for the detection of viral markers for the diagnosis and monitor of hepatitis A, B, and C viruses.
+Procedures that were performed in my laboratory included direct and indirect immunofluorescence and enzyme immunoassays for the detection of viral-specific antibodies or antigens, growth and identification of viruses in cultured cells, isolation and purification of viral RNA or DNA using automated extraction systems, qualitative and quantitative real-time PCR amplification and detection of viral nucleic acids, screening and Western blot assays for detection and confirmation of HIV-specific antibodies, a culture-based system for the growth of HIV, quantitative molecular assays for measuring HIV viral laod, sequencing methods for drug susceptibility testing of HIV, molecular assays for the detection of Chlamydia trachomatis and Neisseria gonorrhoeae, and immunoassays for the detection of viral markers for the diagnosis and monitor of hepatitis A, B, and C viruses.

 Diagnostics, Virology, Clinical Virology, Laboratory Medicine, Rapid Tests, Immunoassays, Immunofluorescence, Western blots, Serology, Molecular Methods, Nucleic Acid Isolation and Purification, Qualitative and Quantitative Molecular Techniques, Real-Time PCR, Viral Load Testing, Antiviral Drug Susceptibility Testing, Genotyping, Cell Culture, Automation, Respiratory Viruses, Herpesviruses, Enteric Viruses, Enteroviruses, HIV, Hepatitic Viruses, Chlamydia Species